 Although a PIN helps make your device and Microsoft account more secure, it still requires a password.
 That means that passwords are important when it comes to the provision of a much-needed layer of security.

 Ideally, Microsoft will only allow you to set a PIN once you’ve signed up with a password.
-Even for a local connection, you’ll still need an active password to set up your preferred PIN.
+You’ll still need an active password for a local connection to set up your preferred PIN.

 That gives users the essential device-exclusive protection that ensures sensitive Microsoft account log-ins and details aren’t accessible even if the PIN is compromised.